inginerie-software-2023-2024/proiect-inginerie-software-eventbook/README.md

     - Maintain compliance with Web Content Accessibility Guidelines (WCAG), ensuring accessibility for users with diverse needs.
     - Conduct quarterly accessibility testing to verify ongoing adherence to standards.

-- Scalability
-  - User Traffic Increase (SLO)
-    - The system should efficiently handle a 50% increase in user traffic without a proportional decrease in performance.
-    - Employ load balancing, caching strategies, and horizontal scaling to distribute the increased load effectively.

 - Compliance and Standards
   - GDPR Compliance (SLO)
     - Ensure full compliance with the General Data Protection Regulation (GDPR) standards.